≡ Menu

 Downhill

-Ride up and you’ll wonder who is more crazy.
-You or the downhill MTB riders as you spot the infrastructure of an MTB trail.
-There’s an annual race.
+Ride up and you’ll wonder who is more crazy: you or the downhill MTB riders as you spot the infrastructure of an MTB trail.
+There’s an annual race down.

 Haut Beaujolais

-Many travel to Mont Ventoux just to climb it but nobody’s going to Mont Brouilly as it’s got neither the legend nor the challenge.
-Many visit for the wine and around the foot of Mont Brouilly the roadsigns have the feel of a wine menu with place names like Juliénas, Morgon and Chiroubles.
-It’s pleasant but head west and you leave behind the vines for forests and twisting roads of the Haut Beaujolais.
-The rolling hills are covered with an impressive network of roads which have little traffic and on a good day it’s idyllic.
-It’s reminiscent of the Apennines in central Italy, an agricultural heartland with rolling hills and once upon a time these were the training roads for Bernard Thévenet, the Frenchman who ended Eddy Merckx’s reign in the Tour de France.
+Many travel to Mont Ventoux just to climb it but nobody’s going to come just for Mont Brouilly as it’s got neither the legend nor the challenge.
+Wine tourism here is a big deal and around the foot of Mont Brouilly the roadsigns have the feel of a wine menu with place names like Juliénas, Morgon and Chiroubles.
+It’s pleasant but there’s some great cycling here head west and you leave behind the vines for forests and twisting roads of the Haut Beaujolais.
+These rolling hills are covered with an impressive network of roads which have little traffic and on a good day it’s idyllic.
+It’s reminiscent of the Apennines in central Italy, an agricultural heartland with rolling hills.
+Once upon a time these were the training roads for Bernard Thévenet, the Frenchman who ended Eddy Merckx’s reign in the Tour de France.
 There’s no must-ride route, just head west from Mont Brouilly and explore the hilly roads and forests.
 Be warned that in July and August tourist season is literally in full flow as the café terraces are crowded by wine drinkers who come for a more leisurely stay.

 A list of previous Roads to Ride can be found at inrng.com/roads